Why Choose Appris?

-Appris Charity is a not for profit, registered charity.
-Established in 1967 as a Group Training Association (GTA) that continues to be governed by engineering employers to this day.
+Appris Charity is a not-for-profit, registered charity.
+Established in 1967 as a Group Training Association (GTA) that continues to be governed by engineering employers and professionals to this day.
 Appris Management Limited is a wholly owned subsidiary of Appris Charity Limited.

 Since the 1960s Group Training Associations (GTAs) have provided solutions to the workforce development needs of employers large and small around the country, delivering high quality technical training and achieving success rates consistently above the national average, thereby creating real opportunities for many thousands of young people and adults to pursue worthwhile careers in industries critical to the UK economy’s growth.